japinol7/the-codemaster/README.md

                 > Very difficult to find.
 	> Energy shields:
         > Right now there is only one kind of them.
-            > A neutronic energy shield o type A:
+            > A neutronic energy shield of type A:
                 > To be able to use it, you need a skill that will be activated when you level up to level 2.
                 > It blocks all the bullets headed in its direction.
                 > Snakes change their direction when they hit one.
-                > It consumes a little bit of your power while is on.
+                > It consumes a little bit of your power while it is on.
                 > When destroyed, it costs you some power.
 Then, it is created again.
                 > Its color changes from light blue to yellow and dark pink depending on its health stat.
 	> Files disks: